Battle of Cable Street: Counter-rally prepared

 Having organised the petition, the Jewish People's Council distributed hundreds of thousands of leaflets insisting the march must not take place, and in so doing implicitly encouraging people onto the streets.
-One of their members, the mainly Jewish "Ex-Servicemen's Movement Against Fascism" already intended an anti-fascist march on Sunday 4th October but were denied permission for the event on the basis that the BUF had organised their march first.
+One of their members, the mainly Jewish "Ex-Servicemen's Movement Against Fascism" already intended an anti-fascist march on Sunday 4 October but were denied permission for the event on the basis that the BUF had organised their march first.
 They supported the calls for a counter rally and resolved to march through the East End despite having been denied permission.

-Late on Wednesday night the Communist Party, under continued pressure from East End branches, changed position and agreed to cancel the Trafalgar Square event and counter-protest Mosley in the East End instead.
+Late on Wednesday night the Communist Party, under continued pressure from East End branches, changed position and agreed to cancel the Trafalgar Square event and counter-protest against Mosley in the East End instead.
 On Thursday, thousands of leaflets advertising the Trafalgar Square event were overprinted with the legend "Alteration!
 Rally to Aldgate.
 2PM".
-On Friday, their Daily Worker newspaper, which carried the party's influence well beyond its limited membership, included a front page article urging readers to attend the counter-protest.
+On Friday, their Daily Worker newspaper, which carried the party's influence well beyond its limited membership (Note: The Stepney branch had 100 members in 1934, growing in response to the arrival of the BUF, and then more markedly as a result of the local communist role in the Stepney Tenants Defence League.
+The branch had grown to 500 members in 1939) included a front-page article urging readers to attend the counter-protest.

+The Fascists had hitherto dressed in mostly black uniforms of civilian style.
+Mosley prepared for the landmark event by procuring a new military style uniform, of his own design, for himself and his senior officers.
+The uniform included a black military peaked cap, a red armband, a black military cut jacket, grey riding breeches and jackboots.

+His opponents viewed the march in the context of the successful aggressions carried out by the fascists and nationalists of Spain, Germany, Italy and Japan.
+They prepared their resistance under the slogan "They shall not pass", a war-cry used in France's critical defence of Verdun against the Germans in 1916, and which was being used at the same time in the Republican Spanish government's defence of Madrid against Francisco Franco.

 Field of operations

 A legacy of the long-ago demolished London Wall is that there are just three main routes into the East End from the direction of the City of London.
-From north to south, these are: Bishopsgate, Aldgate (440 metres south-east of Bishopsgate) and Tower Hill (450 metres south of Aldgate).
+From north to south, these are: Bishopsgate, Aldgate (450 metres south-east of Bishopsgate) and Tower Hill (450 metres south of Aldgate).
 The BUF was to gather its supporters at the southernmost of these three entrances, at Tower Hill and adjacent Royal Mint Street in East Smithfield, at 2:30.

 The intention was that Mosley would formally review the assembled force, after which it would march from Tower Hill and divide into four columns, each heading for one of four open-air public meetings where Mosley and other speakers, including William Joyce, John Beckett, Tommy Moran and Alexander Raven Thomson, would address gatherings of BUF supporters: